 All bits in Register 0x0D00 to Register 0x0D14 are read only.
-To show the latest status, Register 0x0D08 through Register 0x0D14 require an I/O update (Register 0x0005 = 0x01) immediately before being read.
+To show the latest status, Register 0x0D08 through Register 0x0D14 require an I/O update (Register 0x0D05 = 0x01) immediately before being read.
 However, Register 0x0D00 through Register 0x0D07 are live.

-Table 101.
+Table 98.
 EEPROM Status

 Address Bits Bit Name Description 0x0D00 [7:4] Reserved Reserved.
 3 Pin program ROM load process The control logic sets this bit when data is being read from the ROM.
-2 Fault detected An error occurred while saving data to or loading data from An error occurred while saving data to or loading data from the EEPROM.
+2 Fault detected An error occurred while saving data to or loading data from the EEPROM.
 1 Load in progress The control logic sets this bit while data is being read from the EEPROM.
 0 Save in progress The control logic sets this bit while data is being written to the EEPROM.

-Table 102.
+Table 99.
 SYSCLK Status

-Address Bits Bit Name Description

-0x0D01 7 Raw SYSCLK lock detect Indicates the status of the system clock PLL (not latched by SYSCLK gating circuit).
+Address Bits Bit Name Description 0x0D01 7 Raw SYSCLK lock detect Indicates the status of the system clock PLL (not latched by SYSCLK gating circuit).
 0 = system clock PLL is unlocked.
 1 = system clock PLL is locked.

-6 DPLL_APLL_LOCK Indicates the status of the DPLL and APLL.
+6 DPLL_APLL_Lock Indicates the status of the DPLL and APLL.
 0 = either the DPLL or the APLL is unlocked.
 1 = both the DPLL and APLL are locked.
 5 All PLLs locked Indicates the status of the system clock PLL, APLL, and DPLL.
 0 = system clock PLL or APLL or DPLL is unlocked.

-- 1 = all three PLLs (system clock PLL, APLL, and DPLL) are locked.
+1 = all three PLLs (system clock PLL, APLL, and DPLL) are locked.
 4 APLL VCO status 1 = OK.
 0 = off/clocks are missing.

-3 APLL calibration in The control logic holds this bit set while the amplitude calibration of the APLL VCO is in
+3 APLL cal in process The control logic holds this bit set while the amplitude calibration of the APLL VCO is in progress.

-process progress.

 2 APLL lock Indicates the status of the APLL.
 0 = APLL unlocked.
 1 = APLL locked.
 1 System clock stable The control logic sets this bit when the device considers the system clock to be stable (see the System Clock Stability Timer section).
 0 = not stable (the system clock stability timer has not expired yet).
 1 = stable (the system clock stability timer has expired).
 0 SYSCLK lock detect Indicates the status of the system clock PLL (latched by SYSCLK gating circuit).

-0 = system clock PLL is unlocked.

-1 = system clock PLL is locked.
+0 = system clock PLL unlocked.
+1 = system clock PLL locked.

-IRQ Monitor (Register 0x0D02 to Register 0x0D09)
+IRQ Monitor (Register 0x0D02 to Register 0x0D07

-If not masked via the IRQ mask registers (Register 0x0209 to Register 0x020F), the appropriate IRQ monitor bit is set to a Logic 1 when the indicated event occurs.
-These bits can be cleared only via the IRQ clearing registers (Register 0x0A04 to Register 0x0A09), the reset all IRQs bit (Register 0x0A03[1]), or a device reset.
+If not masked via the IRQ mask registers (Register 0x0209 and Register 0x020A), the appropriate IRQ monitor bit is set to Logic 1 when the indicated event occurs.
+These bits are cleared only via the IRQ clearing registers (Register 0x0A04 to Register 0A0B), the reset all IRQs bit (Register 0x0A03, Bit 1), or a device reset.